island-is/handbook/docs/api-design-guide/implementation/methods.md

 #### Response codes from HTTP methods
 Try to minimize the number of HTTP status codes a *REST* API returns.
-When more details are needed in a error response use the *Rest error object* in a response, described in the [errors] document.
+When more details are needed in a error response use application defined errors and supply them in a *Rest error object*, described in the [errors] document.

-For each HTTP method you should try to use only status codes marked with **X** in the following table.
+For each HTTP method, you should try to use only status codes marked with **X** in the following table.